QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/hardening/openscap/content/index.md

 #### Template File

-A check is written in [OVAL](https://ovalproject.github.io/getting-started/tutorial/) which is XML-based.

 There are many [existing templates](https://complianceascode.readthedocs.io/en/latest/templates/template_reference.html) which you can use in your rules.
 They are located in `shared/templates`, see each `oval.template` file.

 ```xml!